Molten glass leak sends 6 employees, firefighter to hospital in Wichita Falls

-WICHITA FALLS (KFDX/KJTL) — Vitro Architectural Glass has released a statement regarding the safety incident that sent multiple employees to the hospital Sunday.
+WICHITA FALLS, Texas (KFDX/KJTL) — Vitro Architectural Glass has released a statement regarding the safety incident that sent multiple employees to the hospital Sunday.

 The statement reads as follows:

-Six glass plant employees were taken to United Regional Hospital for treatment of heat stress.

-Plant and engineering specialists will be working to determine the root cause of the glass leak and identify any required long-term repairs.Vitro Architectural Glass

-Vitro also said that at least one firefighter was transported with heat-related stress.
+Vitro also said at least one firefighter was transported with heat-related stress.

 The incident was earlier reported as a possible gas leak, but that was not the case.